 - Humanitarian partners in Zaatari support the Government of Jordan's efforts to provide protection services to the camp's residents.
-This includes safeguarding the right to seek asylum, safety, and equal access to services and durable solutions; strengthening targeted services and assistance for persons with specific needs; protecting children from all forms of harm, exploitation, violence and abuse to ensure their well-being and resilience through giving them space and opportunities to develop themselves; reducing the risk of SGBV and ensure survivors lead a life in dignity; increasing community resilience through engagement and ownership. - In line with community-based approach UNHCR established a network of community protection volunteers to strengthen prevention and response mechanisms as well as to identify the concerns at the community level.
-The network constitutes of 73 members (34% females, 66% males).
+This includes safeguarding the right to seek asylum, safety, and equal access to services and durable solutions; strengthening targeted services and assistance for persons with specific needs; protecting children from all forms of harm, exploitation, violence and abuse to ensure their well-being and resilience through giving them space and opportunities to develop themselves; reducing the risk of SGBV and ensure survivors lead a life in dignity; increasing community resilience through engagement and ownership. - Protection conducts quarterly monitoring to evaluate the protection environment in Zaatari.
+Monitoring focuses on various issues, including: access to services, access to information, accountability, child protection, SGBV, documentation, and physical security. - In line with community-based approach, UNHCR established a network of community protection volunteers to strengthen prevention and response mechanisms, as well as to identify the concerns at the community level.
+The network consists of 90 members (39 females, 51 males).
 In addition, UNHCR operates a 24/7 emergency hotline for urgent protection cases.